kimothokamau/kimothokamaublog/content/blog/binance-2fa/index.md

 -    You have bitcoin in your binance wallet
 -    You have a localbitcoins account

-However, anyone trying to setup 2FA for any account can follow it since the concepts are exaclty the same.
-Only the exchange interface wil lbe different.
+However, anyone trying to setup 2FA for any account can follow it since the concepts are exactly the same.
+Only the exchange interface will be different.

 If not, start with this guides: